What strategies can be used to increase energy supply?

 Disadvantages

-- Energy generation depends on sunlight amount
+- Energy generation depends on the sunlight amount

 - Expensive